Mark Restelli: BlitzCraft

+FlagSnap

+FlagSnap is a football operations and coaching platform developed by BlitzCraft.
+The software is designed specifically for flag football organizations and combines play creation, team management, scorekeeping, statistical tracking, and film analysis into a single platform.

+FlagSnap allows coaches to create animated football plays, organize digital playbooks, build game plans, and share content with teams.
+The platform also includes tools for live scoreboards, referee game management, tournament brackets, and player statistics.

+One of FlagSnap's notable features is its experimental voice-to-stat technology, which allows users to verbally describe game actions while the software automatically logs statistics and play outcomes.

+The platform also includes “The Film Room,” a developing video analysis system designed to connect game film with statistical data and scouting tools.

+FlagSnap's slogan is:“Everything in flag football starts with a snap.”

 Personal

 Even though Restelli is from California, he claims that he does not surf.
 During the Edmonton Eskimos 2009 training camp, after being asked about it, Restelli responded: "You've got to be like the 10th person to ask it."

 Restelli's first football job came on the Santa Margarita Catholic High School football sidelines as a 10-year-old waterboy alongside future New York Jets quarterback Mark Sanchez.
 Restelli and Sanchez played on the same Pop Warner team for three years.
 They shagged footballs on the Santa Margarita practice field for quarterback Carson Palmer, who went on to win the 2002 Heisman Trophy and become the top overall selection in the 2003 NFL draft.